JoshBranda/LauraTest/README.md

 # LauraTest
 learning document

-This is my first sentence on github
+This is my first sentence on github.